OdaKaiser/Study-Linux-Programming-N-System/03-process_Vu_Exs/Ex5_fork_pid/README.md

 *Make usage:
 - make all : to build main.c and DigitalClock.c link them to an excutable file
 - make clean: remove exec excutable file
+- ./main to run clock.
+To turn off, open another termial, use ps -aux | grep "./main" and kill the excutable process

 *Codes explaination:
 - DigitalClock.c: this is a program intented for child process to run